-The error flag output, $R{Pull\ Up}$ (or power OK), is the collector of a NPN transistor, with the emitter internally grounded.
-To use the error flag, a pullup resistor to a positive voltage is required.
+The error flag output (or power OK) is the collector of a NPN transistor, with the emitter internally grounded.
+To use the error flag, a pullup resistor to a positive voltage is needed.
 The error flag transistor is rated up to a maximum of 45 V and can sink approximately 3 mA.
 If the error flag is not used, it can be left open.

-9.1.3 Feedforward Capacitor (C{FF})
+9.1.3 Feedforward Capacitor (C{FF}) for Adjustable Output Voltage Version Only

-Figure 45 shows a feedfoward capacitor across R2 which is used when the output voltage is greater than 10 V or then C{OUT} has a very low ESR.
+A feedforward capacitor, C{FF} , is used when the output voltage is greater than 10 V or when C{OUT} has a very low ESR.
 This capacitor adds lead compensation to the feedback loop and increases the phase margin for better loop stability.